-WORDPRESS TO HTML USING PLUGIN
+WORDPRESS TO HTML USING PLUGIN 1: SIMPLY STATIC

-- Log in to your WP dashboard
+- Log in to your WordPress dashboard.

 With the plugin installed we go to "Simply Static > Settings".
 Here you can choose how to convert files.
 You will see three options for destination URLs and a selection of delivery methods.

 Understanding the difference between absolute and relative URLs is crucial when converting a WordPress site to static HTML.
 It affects where and how your content will be accessible.

 It is possible to convert and generate HTML files specifically designed for a particular domain or URL.
 At this stage, you will specify the URL of your new static site.